pgallo725/livetext-pds/README.md

 # Performance considerations

-Our internal document representation stores the text in a a single ordered array of symbol objects (while other formatting properties, such as paragraphs and lists, make use of additional data structures) which makes it really easy to retrieve specific characters knowing their index and to translate fractional positions with "traditional" position values (required for QTextEdit interoperability) but suffers from a complexity of O(N) for the insertion or deletion of a character in the middle of the document.
+Our internal document representation stores the text in a **single ordered array** of symbol objects (while paragraphs and lists make use of additional data structures) which grants us random access to any character and simplifies the translation between fractional positions and "traditional" indexes (required for QTextEdit interoperability) but suffers from a complexity of O(N) for the insertion or deletion of a character in the middle of the document.

-While inserting or deleting single characters at a time (*e.g.* user typing on a keyboard) does not cause any performance issue, operations that involve a large number of symbols (*e.g.* copy-pasting or selecting and deleting thousands of characters) come with a big performance cost that may even freeze the editor for a few seconds.
+While inserting or deleting single characters at a time (*e.g.* user typing on a keyboard) does not cause any perceivable delay, operations that involve a large number of symbols (*e.g.* copy-pasting or selecting and deleting thousands of characters) come with a big performance cost that may even freeze the editor for a few seconds.

 An ordered tree structure could have avoided the cost of shifting all the elements at every editing operation, but it would've still presented a linear complexity (but lower overall cost due to no memory copy) for the translation between fractional positions and array indexes.